microsoft/botframework-solutions/docs/skills/README.md

 Each Skill uses a `SkillDialog` class to manage it's invocation.
 The Virtual Assistant identifies a Skill to use and creates a new `SkillDialog` instance with configuration properties as a parameter.
 Through reflection, the dialog instantiates the Skill and invokes the `OnTurn` handler to begin the Skill.
-Skills require a new state container, configured in your Virtual Assistant’s configured state store, to ensure state is maintained at the highest level.
+Skills require a new state container, configured in your Virtual Assistantï¿½s configured state store, to ensure state is maintained at the highest level.
-This dialog is active on the Virtual Assistant’s `DialogStack`, ensuring that subsequent utterances are routed to your Skill.
+This dialog is active on the Virtual Assistantï¿½s `DialogStack`, ensuring that subsequent utterances are routed to your Skill.
 When an `EndOfConversation` event is sent from the Skill, it tears down the `SkillDialog` and returns control back to the user.

 ## Interrupting Active Skills
 Skills can be interrupted through a top-level interruption (e.g. "cancel").
 The user is prompted to confirm before tearing down the active Skill.

 ## Generating new LUIS models
-Each Skill uses a different LUIS language model that needs to be representated in code.
+Each Skill uses a different LUIS language model that needs to be represented in code.
 Currently, the language models available in the Virtual Assistant are:

 * [`Email.cs`](https://github.com/Microsoft/AI/blob/master/solutions/Virtual-Assistant/src/csharp/skills/emailskill/Dialogs/Shared/Resources/Email.cs)
 * [`Calendar.cs`](https://github.com/Microsoft/AI/blob/master/solutions/Virtual-Assistant/src/csharp/skills/calendarskill/Dialogs/Shared/Resources/Calendar.cs)